StephanLoenen/BookmarkUpdater/README.md

-# BookmarkUpdater
+# Bookmarks Updater

+## What is does
-Extension that adds a way to easily set a bookmark url to the current tabs url in Firefox
+This addon adds a menu item in the bookmarks context menu, which allows you to update a bookmark url to the current tab's url.